fxbrandon/CryptoModelerWebsite/legal.md

 ## Privacy Policy

-At Crypto Modeler, we’re strongly committed to protecting and respecting your privacy.
+At CryptoModeler, we’re strongly committed to protecting and respecting your privacy.

-This Privacy Policy (“Privacy Policy”) covers your access and use of this Website, Crypto Modeler.com (the “Website”), as well as associated content, software, and mobile applications (collectively, the “Service”).
+This Privacy Policy (“Privacy Policy”) covers your access and use of this Website, CryptoModeler.app (the “Website”), as well as associated content, software, and mobile applications (collectively, the “Service”).

 This Privacy Policy explains when and why and how we collect and use personal information about people who visit our Website or use our Services, the conditions under which we may disclose your personal information to others, and how we keep your personal information secure.